MKLab-ITI/hackair-data-retrieval/README.md

 The data are organized by the OK Lab Stuttgart which is dedicated to the fine dust measurement through the Citizen Science project luftdaten.info.
 The measurements are provided by citizens that install self-built sensors on the outside their home.
 Then, Luftdaten.info generates a continuously updated particular matter map from the transmitted data.

-The measurements from both sources are stored in a MongoDB.

 ## Image collection from Flickr and web cams

  - The Flickr collector retrieves the URLs and necessary metadata of images captured and recently (within the last 24 hours) around the locations of interest.
 This information is retrieved by periodically calling the Flickr API.
 The metadata of each image is stored in a MongoDB and the URLs are used to download the images and store them until image analysis for supporting air quality estimation is performed.

 In order to collect images the flickr.photos.search endpoint was used.
-For determining the geographical coverage of the query the woe_id parameter was used.
+For determining the geographical coverage of the query the *woe_id* parameter was used.
 This parameter allows geographical queries based on a WOEID (Where on Earth Identifier), a 32-bit identifier that uniquely identifies spatial entities and is assigned by Flickr to all geotagged images.
-Furthermore, in order to retrieve only photos taken within the last 24 hours, the min/max_date_taken parameters of the flickr.photos.search endpoint are used.
+Furthermore, in order to retrieve only photos taken within the last 24 hours, the *min/max_date_taken* parameters of the *flickr.photos.search* endpoint are used.
 These parameters operate on Flickr’s ‘taken’ date field which is extracted, if available, from the image’s Exif metadata.
 However, the value of this field is not always accurate as explained in Flickr API’s documentation.

 An idiosyncrasy of the Flickr API that should be considered is that whenever the number of results for any given search query is larger than 4,000, only the pages corresponding to the first 4,000 results will contain unique images and subsequent pages will contain duplicates of the first 4,000 results.
 To tackle this issue, a recursive algorithm was implemented, that splits the query’s date taken interval in two or more and creates new queries that are submitted to the API.
 This mechanism offers robustness against data bursts.